CALL US 24/7

 • Robbery – First Degree Felony

-The crime is elevated to aggravated robbery, or a first-degree felony, if a deadly weapon is involved in the act.
+The offense is classified as aggravated robbery, or first-degree felony, if a weapon of death is utilized while carrying out the offense.

-Bail Bond: With a charge of first-degree felony robbery, the defendant can face a prison term anywhere from 5 years to life.
-The minimum bail bond for such a charge is $10,000, although it could be higher, depending on the defendant's criminal history and the nature of the offense.
+Bail Bond: For a first-degree felony charge of robbery, the defendant can be sent to prison for 5 years to life.
+The minimum bail bond for such an offense is $10,000, but it could be higher depending on the criminal history of the accused and the nature of the offense.

-If the individual committing the crime has prior convictions (whether related to robbery or not), they might face considerably harsher sentences.
-If they're deemed a flight risk or high risk, the judge might decide not to set a bail amount at all.
+If the individual committing the crime has prior convictions (both robbery-related and otherwise), they can expect to serve much harsher sentences.
+If they are deemed a flight risk or high risk, the judge can opt not to grant bail at all.

 DWI Charges and Guidelines